 5.1 Evidence of research merit needs to be provided before ethics approval can be granted for new projects.

-5.2 Research merit can be established through peer review, the award of funding through a competitive funding process or prior ethics approval from an appropriate body.
+5.2 Research merit can be established through a number of means, including but not limited to peer review, the award of competitive funding, confirmation of candidature by a higher degree by research student, or prior ethics approval from an appropriate body.